sanjan174/netflix-project/README.md

 # netflix-project
-In this code we are using html and css.
+Replica of netflix website where we have used html and css code.